 I would like to express my appreciation to Norman Rockwell and give him a posthumous “Thank You!” for his perseverance in perfecting his art which resulted in immeasurable contributions to the American experience.

 Finally, I want to thank my wife Jill for the example and inspiration she is to me.
 She lives on a higher plane of existence than 99% of the rest of us.
-She intuitively has a greater understanding of the “big picture” and subsequently lives “in the moment” with peace, happiness, and contentment than the rest of us.
-She also has the traits and characteristics that I daily exercise and practice to develop and struggle to obtain; love, kindness, and forgiveness.
-Also, the art she makes with her woodworking skills is just as fine as any celebrated artist.
-She is my everything.
+She intuitively has a greater understanding of the “big picture” and subsequently lives “in the moment” with peace, happiness, and contentment.
+Also, she is naturally blessed with the traits and characteristics that I daily exercise and practice to develop and struggle to obtain; love, kindness, and forgiveness.
+In addition, the art she makes with her woodworking skills is just as fine as any celebrated artist.
+She constantly overwhelms me and is my everything.
 I love her so much and she is the story of my life…!